 5. To protect the rights of women and children

 6. To secure and enforce civil and political rights for the African American race

 7. To promote interracial understanding so that justice may prevail among all people

 The NACWC remains a great society of women united for service to raise the standards of the home and extend their service to help make better communities.
 The activities and contributions of the club women help develop the quality of the life for all people, especially those in the African American community.
 Mary Church Terrell was the organization's first president.
 The NACWC adopted the motto "Lifting as We Climb" with the intention of showing "an ignorant and suspicious world that our aims and interests are identical with those of all good aspiring women."

-By the middle of the 20th century nearly every state had an NACWC chapter and the organization has continued its traditional community-based service projects with equal pay and childcare remaining as principal issues.
+By the middle of the 20th century, nearly every state had a NACWC chapter and the organization has continued its traditional community-based service projects with equal pay and childcare remaining as principal issues.
 Organized by Josephine St. Pierre Ruffin, Terrell, Addie Waite Hunton, Harriet Tubman, Frances E.W.
 Harper, Ida Bell Wells-Barnett, and others the NACWC is the oldest African American secular organization in existence today.